Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 { \bf\R{Main} } \\ In quantum materials, strong correlations agitate the electrons and, thus, enhance their physical responses \cite{Keimer-Moore_2017,Paschen-Si_2020}, whereas topology protects the robustness in their properties.
 Accordingly, strongly correlated topological matter promises to exhibit the best features from both worlds.
 Topological materials with Weyl nodes in the noninteracting electron excitation spectrum are broadly referred to as Weyl semimetals~\cite{armitage2018weylrmp,hu2019transportannurev}.
 They can be characterized by topological invariants, \textit{e.g.} quantized Berry phases associated with the Weyl nodes.
 In weakly interacting cases, Weyl semimetals have a variety of properties, including topologically-protected surface states and anomalous Hall effects that have received relatively comprehensive theoretical understandings and extensive experimental evidences~\cite{armitage2018weylrmp,cano2021band,hu2019transportannurev,son2013chiral,hosur2013recent,zyuzin2012topological,huang2017topological}.
 By contrast, the investigation of strongly correlated metallic topology represents an outstanding challenge and is currently at the forefront in quantum materials research.

 Weyl-Kondo semimetals (WKSMs) represent a class of strongly correlated gapless topological states.
 First advanced in the theoretical study of Kondo lattice models with nonsymmorphic symmetries~\cite{lai2018weylkondo,grefe2020weylkondo,fang2024magneticweylkondosemimetalsinduced} and, concurrently, in the experimental investigations of heavy fermion semimetals~\cite{dzsaber2017kondo,dzsaber2021giant}, WKSMs develop because space group (SG) symmetries constrain the low-energy electronic excitations pinned to the Fermi energy.
 Thus far, WKSMs have been studied in cubic and square-net crystals in various models~\cite{lai2018weylkondo,grefe2020weylkondo,chen2022topologicalsemimetal} as well as in candidate materials such as Ce$_3$Bi$_4$Pd$_3$~\cite{dzsaber2017kondo,dzsaber2021giant} and Ce$_2$Au$_3$In$_5$~\cite{chen2022topologicalsemimetal}.
-Because they operate in the extreme correlation regime, the landscape of WKSMs is expected to be exceedingly rich.
+Because they operate in the extreme correlation regime, the landscape of WKSMs is expected to be exceedingly rich; strong correlations per se can produce a variety of phenomena, including exotic quantum magnetism~\cite{Broholm2020}, unconventional superconductivity and unusual charge density wave, to name a few.
 Notwithstanding recent advances of topological semimetals lacking any noninteracting counterpart in the case of quantum critical phase~\cite{Hu2021} and near a quantum critical point~\cite{Kirschbaum2026}, this potential remains under-tapped.
 One roadblock is that the material base for strongly correlated metallic topology is still small.
+This is to be contrasted with strongly correlated materials per se, where decades of discoveries through serendipity and the clear-cut nature of experimental signatures for strong correlation have led to an enormous materials base, a fact that is intimately connected with the emergence of a rich landscape of correlation physics itself.